 Veterans are laid to rest with dignity and honor at Arlington National Cemetery by a compassionate and dedicated work force.
 We believe that caring for our nation's heroes and their families during their time of need is a sacred duty entrusted to us.

-We conduct 27 to 30 services each weekday, and six to eight services on Saturdays.
+• We conduct 27 to 30 services each weekday, and four to five services on Saturdays.
 Funeral services are held Monday through Friday (except on federal holidays) from 9 a.m. to 3 p.m., and on Saturday from 9 a.m. to 2 p.m. for placements and services for cremated remains that do not require military honors or military chaplain support.
 Services are not scheduled on Saturdays that precede a federal holiday on Monday.

-For funeral attendees, up to ten family members are allowed inside the Administration Building for coordination on the day of the funeral.
-Funeral attendance at services within the Old Post Chapel is limited to no more than 98 people.
+• For funeral attendees, up to TEN family members are allowed inside the Administration Building for coordination on the day of the funeral.

 ANC is one of many beautiful options for families to consider when laying their loved one to rest.
 The Department of Veterans Affairs (VA) National Cemetery Administration maintains 87 national cemeteries in 42 states and Puerto Rico that are open for first interment or inurnments.
 Use our Cemetery Locator Map to find a VA cemetery near you.